grange85/ahfow-www/_posts/2024-06-24-my-record-collection-147-the-wondrous-world-of-damon-naomi-promo-cd.md

 <ul><li>Life Will Pass You By is originally by the (American) band Kaleidoscope, and it sounded to me and Naomi like a song Kramer could have written.</li>
 <li>Who Am I is from a Country Joe and The Fish record, and it's more pitiful than even our sad songs.</li>
 <li>Whispering Pines is by The Band, and is an old favorite of ours.</li>
-These are all pretty depressing songs.
-I guess they each express something we wanted on the album, but which we wouldn't or couldn't write on our own."
 </ul>
+<p>These are all pretty depressing songs.
+I guess they each express something we wanted on the album, but which we wouldn't or couldn't write on our own."</p>
 </blockquote>
 <p class="caption">Damon Krukowski, July 1995</p>